 Through the window, we could spot a woman hand-pressing and grilling fresh corn tortillas.
 Not many Mexican restaurants are as committed to freshness and quality.

 Super-Rica Especial ($6.80) consisted of chunks of roasted pasilla chile tossed with crusty mangles of spice-marinated pork and gooey cheese, then piled on a stack of corn tortillas.
 The smoky mix was basically a deconstructed chile relleno, only easier to eat, with incredible flavor.

 Alambre de Filete ($5.80) was nearly as sensational, a stir-fry of juicy tri-tip, green bell peppers, onions and bacon.
-The onions were practically caramelized and infused with the juices from the beef and bacon.
+Onions were practically caramelized and infused with juices from the beef and bacon.

 While there’s some really good Mexican food in Los Angeles, it’s still worth driving 180 miles round trip to experience La Super-Rica at least once.